shiyis/nlpwshiyi/modules/1-phil-of-mind.md

 6. human cognitive constraints - lastly, the symbolic system that the Turing computer symbolizes could effectively duplicate it due to our cognitive constraints, which can only yield a certain number of possibilities.
    @@

+---

 One important breakthrough invention during the computationalism era was the _Logic Theorist_ computer program (Newell and Simon 1956) which proved 38 of the first 52 theorems from _Principia Mathematica_ (Whitehead and Russell 1925).

 Since the discrete nature of the system, it's concerned with its competency of whether it could model the continuous nature of human cognition.
 There's between the _digital_ paradigm behind the system with _analog_ system.

 The Turing machine also proved the existence of a _Universal Turing Machine_ (UTM), which results in the ultimate development of current computer logic and system.
 More importantly, a personal computer can mimic any Turing machine _until it exhausts its limited memory supply_.

-### The Representational Theory of Mind vs The Classical Computational Theory of Mind
+### The Representational vs The Classical Computational Theory of Mind

 As opposed to type-identity theory, mental states are brain states.
 Putnam proposed a different view that mental states are [_multiply realizable_](https://plato.stanford.edu/entries/multiple-realizability/): the same mental state can be realized by diverse physical systems, including not only terrestrial creatures but also hypothetical creatures.